sethujose/bottom_up_reg_alloc/README.md

-# Top Down Register Allocator
+# Bottom Up Register Allocator

 This is the implementation of a bottom up register allocator.
 It reads the instructions from the input file 'input.txt' and writes the register allocated code to output.txt file.